tillbiskup/evedata/docs/architecture.rst

 Note for Pilatus cameras: Those cameras seem to have three sensors each for temperature and humidity.
 Probably the simplest solution would be to store those values in an array rather than having three individual fields each.
 In case of temperature (and humidity) readings for each individual image, the array would become a 2D array.

+.. admonition:: Points to discuss further (without claiming to be complete)

+    * Label for the ROIs

+      The camera controller seems to provide the possibility to set labels for ROIs.
+Is this supported by the EPICS driver currently in use, and could we just add the PV to the template file(s)?

+    * Marker for the ROIs

+      The camera controller seems to set MinX, MinY, SizeX, SizeY.
+Is this the generally agreed and consistent way of defining the marker area?
+What should the four elements of the :attr:`ScientificCameraROIData.marker <evedata.evefile.entities.data.ScientificCameraROIData.marker>` attribute represent?

 metadata module
 ~~~~~~~~~~~~~~~